IconoclastLabs/motion-rubberstamp/README.md

     $ bundle

-Or install it yourself as:
+Or install it manually as:

     $ gem install motion-rubberstamp

+and add to your RubyMotion app's Rakefile

+    require 'motion-rubberstamp'

-This gem relies on imagemagick and ghostscript, which can easily be installed via [Homebrew](http://mxcl.github.io/homebrew/):
+This gem also relies on imagemagick and ghostscript, which can easily be installed via [Homebrew](http://mxcl.github.io/homebrew/):

     $ brew install imagemagick